MaxHalford/maxhalford.github.io/content/blog/bike-stations.md

 ## Making a map

-Let's add a file called ``index.html`` to the ``templates`` folder, this will contain the map of Toulouse but il will easily be adaptable for other cities.
+Let's add a file called ``index.html`` to the ``templates`` folder, this will contain the map of Toulouse but it will easily be adaptable for other cities.

 First of all let's import all the libraries we will need.